First and second-generation black hole and neutron star mergers in 2+2 quadruples: population statistics: First-generation mergers

 \subsection{Masses}

 In \F~\ref{fig:masses_m1}, we consider the mass distributions for first-generation mergers in Model 1 (data for other models are available in \AppGenOne).
 Here, we define the primary (secondary) to be the most (least) massive component of the merging binary.
 The primary and secondary masses of merging systems show very little distinction compared to the initial systems following compact object formation.
 Merging systems do tend to disfavour mass ratios around 0.5, however, as shown in the bottom panel of \F~\ref{fig:masses_m1}.
+This can be mainly attributed to isolated binary evolution and the low-end mass gap for BHs between $\sim2$-$5\,\msun$.
+The majority of merging primary BH masses are around $8\,\msun$ (see the top panel of \F~\ref{fig:masses_m1}), whereas secondaries do not exist in the range $\sim2$-$5\,\msun$ (see the middle panel of \F~\ref{fig:masses_m1}).
+This implies that mass ratios of $\sim 0.5$ are disfavoured.